-The Oak Ridge Institute for Science and Education offers a chance to earn scholarships to students who are seeking careers in science, technology, engineering, and mathematics (STEM).
-Students can earn funding toward their education through various scholarship opportunities promoted by ORISE.
+The Oak Ridge Institute for Science and Education offers a chance to earn scholarships to all undergraduate students.
+Students can earn funding toward their education through various STEM-based scholarship opportunities promoted by ORISE.

 October 2020 Undergraduate Scholarship Competition